Redistricting is the process of redrawing the boundaries of election districts to ensure that the people of each

 In Minnesota, the state legislature has constitutional responsibility for redistricting Minnesota's Congressional districts, as well as Minnesota Senate and House districts, and Metropolitan Council districts.
 Local governments are responsible for redistricting other election districts:

 In addition, during the redistricting time period, cities and townships will establish (or reestablish) their precinct boundaries as part of the redistricting process, as will counties that have unorganized territory.
-For details of dates relevant to redistricting, see the Redistricting Guide produced by the Secretary of State.
+For details of laws and dates relevant to redistricting, see the Redistricting Guide produced by the Secretary of State.
 Minnesota House Research has produced Redistricting Publications that may also be helpful resources.

 Although it does not draw any boundaries, the Secretary of State does have some specific redistricting-related responsibilities in Minnesota Statutes: